alanb128/opendatacam-ei/README.md

 # OpenDataCam
 An implementation of [OpenDataCam 3.0.1](https://github.com/opendatacam/opendatacam) that is fully containerized and runs on balena + Jetson Nano/TX2/Xavier.

+## For Edge Impulse Imagine 2022 Demo
+This version runs EI on the CPU and Opendatacam on the GPU

+The EI service starts data recordings of opendatacam and then runs inferences on them.
+The model used is determined by the API_KEY and HMAC_KEY, which causes the specified model to be downloaded at the container start.
+Optionally, the resulting data files can be uploaded back up to EI for re-training the model.
+The following device variables can be used:

+`SAVE_DATA_FILES` - Specifies if each data file be saved on the device.
+Default is `1` which is True, set to `0` for False.

+`UPLOAD_DATA_FILES` - Setting to `1` adds a collection mode for EI.
+Default is `0` for False.
+When active, it will upload each data file back to EI and you will have an option to change the default label, which is set to the inferenced value.

+`INFERENCE_ON` - Default is `1` for True to perform a local EI inference on the device.
+Set to `0` to disable.

+`DEMO_MODE` - Default is `0` for off.
+Set to `1` to run in demo mode, which pulls the data from demo data and does not connect at all to Opendatacam (for instance at night or if camera is broken)

+`HMAC_KEY` - Set to EI HMAC Key for the desired impulse to be downloaded and used.

+`API_KEY` Set to the EI API key for the desired impulse to be downloaded and used.

+`SAMPLE_INTERVAL` Set to number of seconds to record a sample.
+Default is 60.

+`LINE_LEFT_NAME` Set to the name used for the left counter line in Opendatacam.
+Default is `line_south`.

+`LINE_RIGHT_NAME` Set to the name used for the right counter line in Opendatacam.
+Default is `line_north`.

 ## Updated October 20, 2021:
 The repo has been updated to OpenDataCam 3.0.2 along with updates to run faster on a TX2.